SpaceClouds42/fabricommunity.github.io/README.md

 Two types of node are supported:

 * `type: node` denotes a standard navigation node, which may have children.
 * `type: spacer` denotes a spacer, used to break up the navigation list.
-Spacers have no properties.
+Spacers may optionally have a `title`, but they have no other properties.

 For `node`-typed nodes, each has the following properties: